powsybl/powsybl-tutorials/metrix/src/main/README.md

 | T02   | 1       | 960   | 960   | 0     | 400    | 480     |
 | T03   | 1       | 960   | 960   | 0     | 100    | 480     |

-Note : These two files (network file and timeseries file) are the same used in all exercises of the tutorial.
+Note: These two files (network file and timeseries file) are used throughout all exercises of the tutorial.

-In mapping output you should have the following network:\
+In mapping output, you should have the following network:\
 ![image](images/result_mapping_ss_HDVC.png)

 # 3- Load Flow mode: Understanding flows

-The load flow Metrix allows the calculation of active-only flows on structures in N and N-1 based on network information (topology, and electrotechnical characteristics), production and load timeseries and a list of contingencies.
+The load flow Metrix allows for the computation of active flows on all network elements in N and N-1 based on network information (topology, and electrotechnical characteristics), production and load timeseries and a list of contingencies.
 It does not optimize anything.
 To launch a load flow, it is necessary:
 ![image](images/mode_LF_fichiers.png)
-The multi-situation contrains the network information and the timeseries.
-The Metrix configuration script is a script that allows to hold all parameters and options of the simulation (in particular the calculation mode, the cyhoixes of modeling of the structures and the data tro be acquired in output).
+The multi-situation contains the network information and the timeseries.
+The Metrix configuration script is a script that allows to hold all parameters and options of the simulation (in particular the calculation mode, the modeling choices, and the wanted output data).
 The contingencies script denotes the list of defects and the options related to them.